 1. Concentrated Supervised Fieldwork: Requires 1,500 hours of supervised fieldwork, with a minimum of 10% of the total hours spent in direct supervision.

-2. Supervised Fieldwork: Requires 2,000 hours, with at least 5% of the total hours being supervised.
+2. Supervised Fieldwork: Supervised Fieldwork involves completing 2,000 hours, with supervisors overseeing at least 5% of the total hours.

 Types of Supervision Activities